 When the Australian Paralympic Team competed at the London 2012 Paralympic Games, Jonathon Milne could never have predicted that four years later, he would win Australia’s first Paralympic medal in Para-archery in 32 years.

 Three months after the Games, while the Australian Team was still revelling in its gold medal glory, Jonathon dove under a wave at Avoca Beach, NSW, and clipped his forehead on a sandbar.
 He was paralysed immediately.

-Para-archery was a natural fit for Jonathon, who had always enjoyed an active lifestyle, and in 2015, he let the world in on one of Australia’s best kept secrets – Australia was on its way to delivering its first Para-archer to a Paralympic Games in 12 years.
+Para-archery was a natural fit for Jonathon, who had always enjoyed an active lifestyle, and in 2015, he let the world in on one of our best kept secrets – Australia was on its way to delivering its first Para-archer to a Paralympic Games in 12 years.